-Does the state require manufacturers to purchase a third party "utility usage study" as documentation for the percentage claimed to be used in manufacturing?
+Does the department require manufacturers to purchase a third party "utility usage study" as documentation for the exempt percentage claimed to be used in manufacturing?
 If not, what evidence is acceptable?

 No. However, the purchaser/manufacturer is responsible for providing documentation to support the exempt percentage claimed and a third-party utility usage study is good supporting evidence to prove how they arrived at the amount of fuel and electricity consumed in manufacturing.

 While the department may prefer to see an independent third-party utility usage study, there is nothing provided statutorily that would prevent you from doing a detailed analysis/study yourself of the fuel or electricity that is consumed in manufacturing.
 As long as the study is reasonable and you have documentation (e.g., list of exempt machines, how much energy each machine consumes, how many hours each machine operates a day) to support the study that proves it accurately reflects the fuel or electricity consumed in manufacturing, this would be acceptable to the department.
 This study would also need to be updated periodically to account for additions and deletions of the machinery and equipment used, plant expansions or downsizing, etc.

 One thing to remember when claiming an exemption is that it is up to the taxpayer to prove that a sale or purchase qualifies for a particular exemption.
 Therefore, regardless of the method you choose to determine the amount of fuel or electricity that qualifies for exemption, you will need documentation to support the method chosen and evidence (such as a detailed analysis of your energy consumption) to prove that this method is reasonable in your particular situation.
 The method you choose is also subject to review in the event that you are audited.